ealush/emoji-picker-react/README.md

 # Props

-The following props are accepted by them picker:
+The following props are accepted by the picker:

 | Prop                   | Type              | Default    | Description                                                                                                                                |
 | ---------------------- | ----------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------ |